ER Nurse Resume Example

 Nurse with a degree in nursing and some experience in busy places.
 Can quickly look at situations and think critically to help patients.
 Works with different teams and handles many tasks at once.
 Stays calm when things get hectic.
 Good at talking to people and cares about keeping patients safe

 On the other hand, a resume summary can be ineffective if it lacks specific information about how your skills align with the job description, or fails to paint a picture of your unique qualities and talents.
-In the graphic above you can find some negative examples of how to write a resume summary.
+See above for some examples of things to avoid when writing your ER nurse resume summary.

 Work Experience